What is Peer-to-peer Lending?

 In the traditional banking system, people who need loans approach banks.
 The bank then carries financial checks on the applicant’s credit history and, if satisfied, extends the loan after extensive paperwork.
 However, those with poor credit history may not qualify for a bank loan.
 Even if they qualify, the bank will charge a higher interest rate.

 To avoid such higher interest rates and get a loan easily, such borrowers may go for peer-to-peer lending.
-In P2P, borrowers take a loan from the investors who are ready to lend at an agreed interest rate.
+In P2P, borrowers take a loan from investors who are ready to lend at an agreed interest rate.
 Lenders have access to the borrower’s profile on the P2P platform.
 This helps them to decide if they want to lend money to a particular borrower or not.

 Further, it is up to the lender to loan the full amount or only a portion of the asked amount.
 If a borrower gets a partial loan, they may approach another lender on the platform for the balance amount.

 Borrowers and lenders enter into an agreement after finalizing the loan amount, interest rate, and repayment terms.
 P2P platforms facilitate the transactions but are not responsible for the default beyond their policies.